nt1analytics/Project-2/README.md

 9. Convert columns to usable data types

-Convert the date column to datetime with pd.to_datetime() Convert the string ‘price’ column to float using .astype(float) To convert the string ‘weekly_price’ and ‘monthly_price’ to numeric values, remove the currency signs with .replace() then convert to numeric using pd.to_numeric
+Convert the date column to datetime with pd.to_datetime().
+Convert the string ‘price’ column to float using .astype(float).
+To convert the string ‘weekly_price’ and ‘monthly_price’ to numeric values, remove the currency signs with .replace() then convert to numeric using pd.to_numeric.
-Convert  ‘accommodates’ and ‘square_feet’ with pd.to_numeric
+Convert  ‘accommodates’ and ‘square_feet’ with pd.to_numeric.

 10. Replace the NaN values in calendar.csv using .fillna(‘$0’)